dulvui/simondalvai.org/src/content/blog/godot-duplicate-resources.md

 Godot has a really great documentation, included offline in the editor.
 So even with no/low internet connections, you should be covered.
 And to be honest, if I should have read the duplicate methods documentation better in the first place.

+## Summary
+So in a nutshell the most important things to keep in mind when duplicating resources are:
+- Needs _init() with default parameters
+- Only @export annotated properties get duplicated
+- duplicate() creates copy of built-in properties, but references to sub-resources, except Arrays and Dictionaries
+- duplicate(true) creates copy of all properties also sub-resources, except Arrays and Dictionaries
+- A custom method is needed, to duplicate Arrays and Dictionaries